xverse-engine/XCharacter-UEPlugin/README.md

 1. Visit GitHub [XCharacter-UEPlugin](https://github.com/xverse-engine/XCharacter-UEPlugin)
 2. Download the Release plugin version corresponding to the UE version you are using
-3. Extract and move the `XVCharacter` folder to the `Plugins` folder in your UE project
+3. Extract and move the `XCharacter` folder to the `Plugins` folder in your UE project

 ### Configuring Access Key